-INCLUSIVITY STATEMENT: Students in this class are encouraged to speak up and participate in class discussion boards.
+INCLUSIVITY STATEMENT: Students in this class are encouraged to speak up and participate in class.
 Each of us must show respect for each other because our class represents a diversity of beliefs, backgrounds, and experiences.
-This is what will enrich all of our experiences together.
-Embracing our individual differences can deepen our understanding of one another and the world around us, rather than divide us.
-In this class, people of all ethnicities, genders and gender identities, religions, ages, sexual orientations, abilities, socioeconomic backgrounds, regions, and nationalities are strongly encouraged to share their rich array of perspectives and experiences.
-Students will have the opportunity to let our classroom community know your name and gender pronoun and anything else you would like to share.
-If you feel that our classroom community isolates you in any because of your differences or if you have a specific need, please speak with me early in the semester so that we can work together to help you feel welcome to be an active and engaged member of our class and community.
+I believe that this is what will enrich all our experiences together.
+I recognize that our individual differences can deepen our understanding of one another and the world around us, rather than divide us.
+In this class, people of all ethnicities, genders and gender identities, religions, ages, sexual orientations, ability and neurodiversity, socioeconomic backgrounds, regions, and nationalities are strongly encouraged to share their rich array of perspectives and experiences.
+You will have the opportunity to let our classroom community know your name and gender pronoun and anything else you would like to share.
+If you feel our classroom community isolates you in any way because of your differences or if you have a specific need, please speak with me early in the semester so that we can work together to help you feel welcome to be an active and engaged member of our class and community.